Tabletop FT-ICR

 Handheld mass specHandheld or backpackLow to moderateScreening and survey workLower

-BSI tabletop FT-ICRTransportable tabletop systemR > 10,000Field isotope analysis$180k+
+BSI tabletop FT-ICRTransportable tabletopR > 10,000Field isotope analysis$180k+

 Conventional lab FT-ICRDedicated lab or roomHighCentral lab researchOften $1M+

-What does it measure best?
+What does the portable FT-ICR measure best?

 Can it support mobile labs?

-Next Step
+Next step

-Talk with BSI about whether a tabletop FT-ICR fits your field, mobile lab, or facility-constrained isotope analysis workflow.
+Talk with BSI about whether a tabletop FT-ICR fits your field, mobile-lab, or facility-constrained isotope-analysis workflow.